 Futurism brings to attention the US Navy's railguns, electromagnetic cannons capable of shooting a projectile at 7,000 kmh, with a range of 200 km.
-Because of the sheer amount of power and equipment required, only ships will be able to carry the equipment, potentially giving battleships a resurgence.
+Because of the sheer amount of power and equipment required, only very large ships will be able to carry the equipment, potentially giving battleships a resurgence.

 One of the first platforms the railgun will be gracing is, not surprisingly, ships.
 Particularly, battleships and destroyers.
 Due to the large power requirements of the gun— a 25 megawatt power plant and large capacitor bank— only ships can carry it, with the most likely candidate being the DDG 1000 Zumwalt-class destroyers and its 78-megawatt integrated power system.